captn3m0/dotfiles/README.md

 I'm using GNU Stow to manage my configuration for now.

-See `bootstrap.php` to see how stow works in this context.
+See `bootstrap.sh` to see how stow works in this context.